daniel-aguilar/daniel-aguilar.github.io/about.md

 ## Me

 Hi, my name is Daniel Aguilar.
-I'm a software developer from [Costa Rica][costa_rica].
+I'm a software engineer from [Costa Rica][1].

 I like to describe myself as enthusiastic and passionate, and not just about programming.
 I'm always looking for ways of bettering myself and improving